 Clarity Will Take Time

-At this point, it’s unclear what steps states will take to collect sales taxes and what rules they will enact to exempt B2B transactions.
+At this point, it’s unclear what effect the Supreme Court ruling on sales taxes will be and what rules they will enact to exempt B2B transactions.
 Congress may act and pass laws that change the landscape yet again.
 The only thing that is certain is continued uncertainty.
 The situation is one that B2B and B2C sellers need to monitor closely.